This tutorial covers:

 - A list of test cases based on the requirements analyzed in the previous testing stage

 There are many more activities and considerations that could be part of a testing plan.

-Testing life cycle step 3 - developing test cases
+Software testing life cycle stage 3 - developing test cases

 When your test plan and schedule are in place, it is time for the team to start developing detailed test cases.
 Developing a test case includes identifying the specific test data that it requires.

-Test case development activities for our sample app could include:
+Test case development activities for the sample app could include:

 - Defining a successful log-in case, including the criteria and user credentials for it

 - Designing the failed log-in flow when no credentials are provided

 - Designing a failed log-in case when a user enters incomplete credentials, and determining what those credentials would be

 - Designing a failed log-in case when the user enters incorrect credentials, and determining what the credentials would be